GraceMuli/Reproductive-Health-Chatbot/README.md

 ## Project Summary
-Summert is a project focused on intent classification and question answering using deep learning techniques, particularly leveraging Keras with TensorFlow.
+This is a project focused on intent classification and question answering using deep learning techniques, particularly leveraging Keras with TensorFlow.
 It includes data preprocessing, model training using k-fold cross-validation, and a Flask API for real-time queries.

 ## How to Run